 If you would prefer to take on an unfurnished property, you will have to find furniture from somewhere.
 Here are some suggestions:

-- look for second hand furniture from charity shops, voluntary agencies, Impact Furniture Scheme and Oaklea Trust Furniture Scheme (see the Directory)
+- look for second hand furniture from charity shops, voluntary agencies and the Impact Furniture Scheme

 - ask family and friends if they have anything they do not need